DaunKimY/torchModelSummary/README.md

 ## Abstract
 - A pytorch model splitter, layer by layer for implementing model parallelism/pipelining
-- A summarizer of a pytorch model
+- A summarizer of pytorch model's statistics

 ## Introduction
 ### Limitation of GPU's DRAM for a huge model